telerik/blazor-docs/components/dateinput/overview.md

 * When the value is undefined, it defaults to `0001-01-01`, so the component has it as a value.
 * When modifying a part, if some parts are not defined, the bound value does not change.
 * When all values are provided, the value changes.
-* Upon deleting any part, only that part switches to the format placeholder.
+* Upon deleting a focused segment of the input, only that part switches to the format placeholder and not the entire value.
 * When inside an `EditForm`, if no attributes are present on the field, and the value is deleted, a validation error is shown.